-A net of fracture conjunctions as depicted in a) each 2 m long and 1 m wide are connected to form a rectangular array that presents a vertical 2D section of an unconfined aquifer of a selected depth and length.
+- to form a rectangular array that presents a vertical 2D section of an unconfined aquifer of a selected depth and length.
 To each fracture, individually a selected aperture width is assigned.
 This way a net with a lognormal distribution of aperture widths, as shown in b) is created.
 The following boundary conditions are applied: At the top of the domain, we impose a constant input, q, of water to each fracture to simulate the recharge by meteoric water.
-To each input fracture, a defined Ca-concentration and $p{CO2}$ of the inflowing water is assigned.

-At the left hand side, we impose no flow condition to model a water divide.
+To each input fracture, a defined Caconcentration and p{CO2} of the inflowing water is assigned. - 75 At the left hand side, we impose no flow condition to model a water divide.
 The right hand side presents the outflow of water where each fracture is open to the atmosphere in the upper part (seepage face.
 The lower region is at no flow condition.
 Therefore, a water table arises that divides the aquifer into a vadose (light grey) and a phreatic zone (dark grey).
-The bottom boundary of the modelling domain is regarded impermeable (no flow condition, red) with the exception of a defined region (blue) where waters from the depth with defined chemical composition invade the aquifer with constant flow, Q, into each fracture.
-For each fracture where water enters into the aquifer, Ca-concentration and $p{CO2}$ are selected.
+The bottom boundary of the modelling domain is regarded impermeable (no flow condition, red) with the exception of a defined region (blue) where waters from the depth with defined chemical composition invade the aquifer with constant flow, Q, into each - fracture.
+For each fracture where water enters into the aquifer, Ca-concentration and p{CO2} are selected.
 In a pure CaCO3-CO2-H2O solution, these two parameters define all its chemical properties.

-Figure 1: a) 2 dimensional fracture network presenting a vertical cross-section through unconfined aquifer.
+- Figure 1: a) 2 dimensional fracture network presenting a vertical cross-section through unconfined aquifer.
 The length of the domain is 500 m, the depth is 150 m.
-Fracture spacing is $2 \times 1$ m as depicted in b).
-Input q, cm/(s node) at the top is evenly distributed meteoric water percolating to the water table.
-When it arrives there, it has become saturated with respect to calcite and $p{CO2}$ .
-At the bottom of the domain deep-seated upwelling water enters with prescribed flow Q, cm/(s node) by forced flow.
-Due to dissolution of limestone on its way from below this water is saturated with respect to calcite and high $p{CO2}$ .
+Fracture spacing is $2 \times 1 \text{ m}^2$ as depicted in b).
+Input q, cm3/(s node) at the top is evenly distributed meteoric water percolating to the water table.
+When it arrives there, it has become saturated with respect to calcite and p{CO2} .
+At the bottom of the domain deep-seated upwelling water enters with prescribed flow Q, cm3/(s node) by forced flow.
+Due to dissolution of limestone on its way from below this water is - saturated with respect to calcite and high p{CO2} .
 The water flows to a seepage face located above height z = 0.
 Red border denotes no flow conditions, blue border denotes input of prescribed flow.
 Each fracture has an initial aperture width a, which is selected from a truncated log-normal distribution, shown in (c).